 Bang Bang Cauliflower Bites – a great meat free appetizer!

 Is cauliflower the most versatile, low-carb vegetable ever created?
 I’m gonna go with ‘yes.’
-It’s not just for roasting anymore (although I plan to try this Tomato Roasted Cauliflower Tagine ASAP.)
+It’s not just for roasting anymore.
 It’s also extremely popular as a replacement for rice.
 A quick search reveals 28 million cauliflower rice recipes.
 Here are my personal recommendations:

 - Chipotle Cauliflower Rice